playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 <iframe data-frame-title="Angular Keyed Demo - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-keyed-demo-22?template=node&embed=1&file=src%2Fmain."></iframe>

 Another difference to the other frameworks is that while React and Vue have no default `key` behavior, Angular has a default `trackBy` function if one is not provided.
-If no `trackBy` is provided, the default will simply do strict equality (`===`) between the old item in the array and the new to check if the item is the same.
+If no `trackBy` is provided, the default will simply do strict equality (`===`) between the old item in the array and the new one to check if the item is the same.

 This function might look something like the following: